JDStraughan/jdstraughan.github.io/_posts/2015-06-02-our-walt-disney-world-trip-planning-faq.md

 Disney trips establish traditions and one of ours lies in Japan.
 Every trip includes the purchase of an oyster inside the [Mikimoto store](http://goflorida.about.com/od/epcot/fr/Epcot-Mitsukoshi-Department-Store.htm), where it is opened and a pearl is revealed.
 They will mount the newborn pearl to jewelry or give it to you bare, but the experience is one of my wife an son's favorite things.

-After getting our pearl, we are torn between two great Japanese restaurants.
+After getting our pearl at the Mikimoto store, we are torn between two great Japanese restaurants.
 [Teppan Edo](https://disneyworld.disney.go.com/dining/epcot/teppan-edo/) offers [teppanyaki](http://en.wikipedia.org/wiki/Teppanyaki) style dining with entertaining chefs and great food.
 For sushi and other authentic Japanese dishes, [Tokyo Dining](https://disneyworld.disney.go.com/dining/epcot/tokyo-dining/) combines food and atmosphere with the perfect touch.
 Either of these restaurants are a good selection; we love them both.

 The France Pavilion warrants a post to itself.
 Pastries, wine, street artists, shops, and a cinema &mdash; this pavilion has it all.
 If you don't have time for a full meal in France, at least drop by [Les Halles Boulangerie Patisserie](https://disneyworld.disney.go.com/dining/epcot/les-halles-boulangerie-patisserie/) and grab a treat.
 If you are looking for a great view and French cuisine then [Les Chefs de France](https://disneyworld.disney.go.com/dining/epcot/chefs-de-france/) has both.
 This is a great restaurant for either lunch or dinner.